 Detailing Our Favorite Blenders for Smoothies of 2023

-Ninja Countertop Blender for Smoothies — Best Overall
+1. Best overall: Ninja Countertop Blender for Smoothies

 With a large 72-ounce pitcher and robust 1,100-watt blending power, it’s really no wonder why the Ninja BL660 blender for smoothies is our number one pick.
 This big and bold unit features three pre-programmed functions that you can use for frozen drinks, smoothies or sauces, and there’s also a single-serve mode and a pulse setting to boot.

 Not only is it powerful enough to blend ice like a pro, but its stainless steel pro extractor blades ensure even mixing from top to bottom.
-In addition to all that, you also get two 16-ounce to-go cups with leakproof sipping lids - Note: We noticed you can purchase this blender with up to four cups, so don't spend more if you don't need accessories.
-Thanks to its large capacity and wide range of features, this blender for smoothies earns the top spot on our list.
+In addition to all that, you also get two 16-ounce to-go cups with leakproof sipping lids.
+(Note: We noticed you can purchase this blender with up to four cups, so don't spend more if you don't need accessories.)
+Thanks to its large capacity and wide range of features, this smoothie blender earns the top spot on our list.

 - BPA-free and dishwasher-safe